Burglary Charges: Get a Skokie Defense Attorney in Your Corner

 - Unlawful sale of burglary tools: 720 ILCS 5/19-2.5

 - Criminal trespass to a residence: 720 ILCS 5/19-4

-Burglary law can be complex, and you may not even entirely understand the charges that are being levelled against you or what kind of sentence they may result in.
-Regardless of what charge or combination of charges you are facing, Skokie attorney Andrew M. Weisberg can help you make sense of your best course of action and will let you know what’s happening with your case every step of the way.
+Burglary law can be complex, and you may not even entirely understand the charges being leveled against you or what kind of sentence they may result in.
+Regardless of what charge or combination of charges you face, Skokie attorney Andrew M. Weisberg can help you make sense of your best course of action and will let you know what’s happening with your case at every step.

-Mr. Weisberg has demonstrated an incomparable acumen for providing legal counsel and litigation representation that has made him one of the most sought after criminal lawyers in Skokie and the greater Chicago area.
-You can rest assured that he has the experience and the wherewithal to diligently pursue every avenue of defense for you and to obtain the best possible outcome to your case.
+Mr. Weisberg has demonstrated an incomparable acumen for providing legal counsel and litigation representation, making him one of the most sought-after criminal lawyers in Skokie and the greater Chicago area.
+You can rest assured that he has the experience and wherewithal to diligently pursue every avenue of defense for you and obtain the best possible outcome for your case.

 Protect Your Future with a Skilled Burglary Defense Lawyer

-There’s no way to get around it: the burglary charge that you are facing is a serious one, and it has grave consequences if you are convicted.
-A prison sentence is not only disruptive to your life and the lives of your family members, it can make it difficult for you to carve out a successful future for yourself after you are released.
-A felony conviction is something that follows you for the rest of your life—which is why you need to fight to make sure that your burglary charge doesn’t become a conviction.
+There’s no way to get around it: the burglary charge you are facing is serious, and it has grave consequences if you are convicted.
+A prison sentence is not only disruptive to your life and the lives of your family members, but it can also make it difficult for you to carve out a successful future for yourself after you are released.
+A felony conviction follows you for the rest of your life—which is why you need to fight to ensure that your burglary charge doesn’t become a conviction.